The Internet of Things outdoors: the world of smart cities and utility apps

 In waste management, for instance, households deposit their waste in municipal smart bins that monitor waste levels and optimise collection routes for refuse collectors.
 Sensors at public parks monitor the weather to control irrigation levels while smart street lights sense when pedestrians are nearby and adjust accordingly.

-On the roads, sensors embedded into the asphalt lead drivers to open car parking spaces using an app – ApparkB – which, conveniently, also allows you to pay for parking.
+On the roads, sensors embedded into the asphalt lead drivers to open car parking spaces using an app – ApparkB (no longer available) – which, conveniently, also allows you to pay for parking.
 And the benefits are twofold: drivers find spaces quicker and the programme reduces congestion and emissions across the city, too.

 For those using public transport, city planners there have taken advantage of data analysis to plot bus routes, ensuring that they hit as many green lights as possible along their journey.
 And bus stops themselves offer free WiFi, USB charging stations and interactive experiences.
 This same information is used by emergency service vehicles, changing traffic lights as they navigate towards their destination.